*This post may contain affiliate links (#ad) for which I earn commissions.*

 Solar Water Heater Collector

-Duda Solar #Ad is one of the most recognizable manufacturers of solar products.
+This solar water heater collector is one of the most recognizable manufacturers of solar products.
 Their heaters are synonymous with durability and efficiency.
-This 15-tube solar water heater is one of the most popular models from Duda Solar.

 It has an absorption efficiency of up to 96%.
 This makes it a very good option for users living in colder states.
 It’s also been designed to work for at least 15 years without excessive performance deterioration (the lifespan is rated 70% at 15 years).